berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section01 Lesson 10 Intro.md

                   (enumerate-interval 10000 1000000))))
 ```

-This code would take a long time to run because we generate a huge list of integers
+This code generates a huge list of integers
-and a huge list of primes, even though we only want the second prime number.
+and a huge list of primes, even though we only want the second prime number!

-##  ...
-Let's use streams!
+## Why Streams?

-Streams are a clever idea that allows one to use sequence manipulations
+With streams, we can manipulate sequences
 without incurring the costs of manipulating sequences as lists.
 With streams
 we can achieve the best of both worlds: We can formulate programs elegantly as
 sequence manipulations, while attaining the efficiency of incremental